 Three Ways to Influence Good Sportsmanship in Your Child

-Well, it is that time of year where spring youth sports are beginning or have already started.
-Those of us who have children playing spring sports know all too well how the weather can change dramatically from day to day.
+Well, it is that time of year where Fall youth sports are beginning or have already started.
+Those of us who have children playing fall sports know all too well how the weather can change dramatically from day to day.
 One day it can be 72 degrees and sunny and the next day it can be 55 degrees and windy.
-It is also a time where we are cheering and encouraging on our children to perform to their best abilities.
+It is also a time where we are cheering and encouraging our children to perform to their best abilities.
 Cheering and encouraging are the keywords here.
 I have witnessed a variety of behaviors that parents display at their children’s sporting events; ranging from yelling encouraging statements to disparaging remarks about the umpires/referees and even their own children.
 I have seen parents take their child aside right after the game and yell at them for a mistake that they made during the game.
 I have even seen a coach delay the pace of a game so he can yell at his own child for being “absent-minded.”

 Good sportsmanship is one of the life lessons that children can learn and grow from in sports.
 Here are a few ways that we can help influence good sportsmanship to our children and even your children’s teammates:

-Cheer for everyone
+Cheer for Everyone

 Do not just cheer for your child, but cheer for everyone out on the field of play.
 Yes, that means even the other team’s players.
 When a great play is made, it should not matter what team that child plays for.
 A good mindset for watching our children’s games is that we want to see a good game and good plays.
 Enjoy the contest and struggle of the sport and not just the wins.
 Yes, it is great to see our children be part of the winning team, but we can also enjoy a great game even at the expense of a loss.
 Ie If you lose don’t make excuses, If you win don’t rub it in.

-Be Supportive of the Coach
+Be Supportive of the Coach and Officials

 Do not make any negative criticisms about the coach in your child’s presence or even in the presence of other parents.
 For example, if you have a concern about the team’s behavior or the lack of improvement of your child, talk to the coach in private and express your concerns appropriately and respectfully.
 The majority of the coaches are volunteers and they are taking their own personal time to try to teach your child a sport.
 Be mindful of this point.
 Ie show respect for yourself , your team, coaches and officials.